James Pierrepont Greaves: Life and work

-Resuming his residence in London, he drew around him many friends.
+Resuming his residence in London, Greaves drew around him many friends.
 A philosophical society founded by him in 1836, and known as the "Aesthetic Society", met for some time at a house in Burton Street in Camden.
 His educational experiences gradually led him to his unconventional philosophical views.
 "As Being is before knowing and doing, I affirm that education can never repair the defects of Birth".
 Hence the necessity of "the divine existence being developed and associated with man and woman prior to marriage".
 He was a follower of Jacob Boehme and influenced by German transcendentalism.
 He was also influenced by Thomas Taylor, William Law and the philosophy of neoplatonism.
 Greaves worked with Charles and Elizabeth Mayo to found the Home and Colonial School Society in Gray's Inn Road in 1836.
 This teaching institution was dedicated to Pestalozzi whose educational ideas ignored the idea of rote-learning.
 The new organization included a model infant school where these ideas could be developed.

 Greaves and his followers founded Alcott House, in Ham, Surrey (now in Richmond in Greater London), a utopian spiritual community and progressive school which lasted from 1838 to 1848.
 It was named after Amos Bronson Alcott, the American transcendentalist, with whom Greaves had a long correspondence, and who visited the community in 1842.

 Religious writer Francis Foster Barham (1808–1871), a member of Greaves' Aesthetic Society, considered him as essentially a superior man to Coleridge, and with much higher spiritual attainments and experience.
 He wrote, "his numerous acquaintances regarded him as a moral phenomenon, as a unique specimen of human character, as a study, as a curiosity, and an absolute undefinable".
 An acquaintance whom Greaves frequently visited observed that he was often in financial distress, as he did not attach great importance to conventional notions of earning a living.

-In his lifetime, he published none of his writings separately, but printed a few of them in obscure periodicals.
+In his lifetime, Greaves published none of his writings separately, but printed a few of them in obscure periodicals.
 His last years were spent at Alcott House, where he died on 11 March 1842, aged 65.
 Two volumes were afterwards published from his manuscripts.
 Some minor publications, also posthumous, appeared in the British Museum catalogue.